 Infusing the novel with characters that readers can relate to adds a believable element to the story.
 The protagonist, Annie, is an average teenage girl who has a found determination to honour her deceased boyfriend.
 Readers will find themselves rooting for Annie and excited about her milestones along the way.
 Also, as part of Miranda Kenneally’s Hundred Oaks series, this book contains characters that are already known to the reader.
 Jordan, the gym teacher, resurfaces in this novel, adding an extra layer to the story.

 The inspirational theme throughout this book is to never give up on your dreams or yourself.
 While this theme isn’t unique, the marathon that Annie trains for is a fabulous metaphor for overcoming grief and coping with loss.
 Kenneally has written this novel in a fashion that doesn’t depress the reader at all.
 In fact, this book is an uplifting, profound, well written book for teens.

-I really enjoyed Breathe, Annie, Breathe.
+Breathe, Annie, Breathe by Miranda Kenneally is an enjoyable read.
 It is refreshing to read a book about the grieving process that doesn’t leave me reaching for a box of tissues!